Essential glamping packing list for luxury camping with kids

 - Ready Camp with the Camping and Caravan Club in Scarborough

 - Glamping at the Dandelion Hideaway in Leicestershire

 - Glamping in yurts at Blackdown in Devon

-Disclosure: we were sent Trespass sleeping bags in exchange for a mention on the blog.
+Disclosure: we were sent the sleeping bags listed in exchange for a mention on the blog.
 Items marked with a * are affiliate links.
 This means if you click through and make a purchase I will earn some commission.
 This does not cost you extra.

 Planning on going glamping with kids?
 Pin our glamping packing list for later.